anshika2698/Data-Works-portfolio/final-project-part-one.md

 The second dataset, the Reading Habit Dataset, will allow me to evaluate how reading habits vary within my target age group and whether certain reading formats correlate with increased or decreased overall reading time.
 By analyzing audiobook and e-book engagement alongside traditional reading, I can better differentiate whether people are replacing reading with digital content—or simply shifting the medium through which they consume books.

 My plan is to integrate insights from both datasets to explore whether high social media usage corresponds to lower reading activity.
 I also plan on examining which social media platforms dominate attention within this age group and how emotional responses differ across them.
-These insights will guide the visual story I build—starting from my personal experience, widening the lens to population-level patterns, and ultimately revealing how digital engagement might be reshaping the reading habits of an entire generation.
+These insights will guide the visual story I will build.
+Starting from my personal experience, widening the lens to population-level patterns, and ultimately revealing how digital engagement might be reshaping the reading behaviors of an entire generation.

 ## Method and medium